 Teacher Professional Development

-Application: Science Education Partnership Award, Teacher Cohort 1
+Science Education Partnership Award (SEPA) Teacher Cohort 2

 Texas Biomedical Research Institute has been awarded the NIH Science Education Partnership Award (SEPA).
 The SEPA program, It’s Contagious!
 Promoting the Biomedical Workforce Pipeline through Infectious Diseases, is seeking secondary STEM content teachers (high school and middle school science, math, and technology) to participate in this educational research program.
 The SEPA aims to: 1) increase connections between infectious disease research and classroom content, 2) increase student awareness of biomedical career opportunities, and 3) support teachers in the application of data to inform their teaching practices.